Wirral line: Rolling stock

 In 1938, following the electrification of the former Wirral Railway, the LMS introduced new trains with air-operated sliding doors.
 These electric multiple units were eventually designated as Class 503.
 Further Class 503 units were built in 1956 to replace the former Mersey Railway carriages.
-The entire Class 503 stock was replaced in 1983, with Class 508 units originally built in the late 1970s for services from London Waterloo.
+The entire Class 503 stock was replaced in 1983 with Class 508 units originally built in the late 1970s for services from London Waterloo.
 A few years earlier (1978–1980), almost identical Class 507 units had been introduced on the Northern line to replace Class 502 stock.
-Following the privatisation of British Rail in 1993, Class 507 and 508 units have been used interchangeably on both the Wirral and Northern lines and in 2003–2004 the 59-strong Class 507/508 fleet was refurbished by Alstom's Eastleigh Works at a cost of £32 million.
+Following the privatisation of British Rail in 1993, Class 507 and 508 units were used interchangeably on both the Wirral and Northern lines and in 2003–2004 the 59-strong Class 507/508 fleet was refurbished by Alstom's Eastleigh Works at a cost of £32 million.

-Maintenance of the Class 507 and 508 fleet is carried out at Birkenhead North TMD and Kirkdale TMD.
-Birkenhead North TMD, just west of Birkenhead North station, focuses on major overhauls of the electric fleet, whereas Kirkdale TMD, situated south of Kirkdale station on the Northern line, is used for undertaking minor repairs and cleaning activities.
+Maintenance of the Class 507 and 508 fleet was carried out at Birkenhead North TMD and Kirkdale TMD.
+Birkenhead North TMD, just west of Birkenhead North station, focused on major overhauls of the electric fleet, whereas Kirkdale TMD, situated south of Kirkdale station on the Northern line, was used for undertaking minor repairs and cleaning activities.
 Train cleaning operations took place at the now-defunct Birkenhead Central TMD beside Birkenhead Central station until the late 1990s.

-It was expected by Merseyrail that the 507s and 508s would be withdrawn around 2014 and replaced by a new EMU, but this has been postponed following the latest refurbishment.
+It was expected by Merseyrail that the 507s and 508s would be withdrawn around 2014 and replaced by a new EMU, but this was postponed and the trains were refurbished instead.
 In May 2012, Merseytravel announced that it had formally begun a project for replacement of the 507s and 508s.
-In December 2016, Merseytravel announced that Stadler had won the £460 million contract and that the new trains would be delivered from summer 2019, with all the old trains replaced by 2021.
+In December 2016, Merseytravel announced that Stadler had won the £460 million contract and that the new Class 777 trains would be delivered from summer 2019, with all the old trains replaced by 2021.

 In May 2014, the lease on the Class 507s and 508s was extended to 2018.
-As part of the agreement with Angel Trains, the fleet will receive a refresh package including external re-livery, internal enhancements and engineering work.
+As part of the agreement with Angel Trains, the fleet would receive a refresh package including external re-livery, internal enhancements and engineering work.